ircmaxell/blog-ideas/guidelines.md

 In the exceptional circumstance that a substaintial portion of the group feels a post should be removed from the blog, a *reasonable* discussion inclusive of the author and or editor of the post *must* take place in the public sphere to find an acceptable solution.

-# Blog Ethos
+# Ethos

-By willingly engaging in public discourse we create for ourselves a healthy atmosphere to document and simultaneously debate the development of PHP in a completely transparent way.
+By willingly engaging in public discourse we create for ourselves a healthy atmosphere in which to communicate, and simultaneously debate, the development of PHP in a completely transparent way.